 In short, conventional exit surveys aren’t very effective.
 However, for businesses with tens of thousands of paying customers, they’re acceptable.
 For smaller SaaS businesses, the low response rate makes them an ineffective source of information.

 One of the reasons is the complexity of many online surveys.
-Customers that are leaving your business don’t want to spend more time on you, making it highly unlikely they’ll fill in one page after another of text fields, checkboxes and radio buttons.
+Customers leaving your business don’t want to spend more time on you, making it highly unlikely they’ll fill in one page after another of text fields, checkboxes and radio buttons.

 NPS surveys, on the other hand, are short and simple.
 They only ask a single question — one that customers can answer in just a few seconds.
 And the feedback aspect of the survey is an optional extra, reducing the friction involved in completing the survey as a departing customer.
+This makes NPS valuable for businesses of all sizes and industries.

 Instead of wasting 10-15 minutes on filling in a conventional survey, an NPS survey allows your departing customers to speak their minds without a significant time commitment.